rogercezidio/galactus_bot/README.md

 ### 4. Persisting Data Between Container Restarts

-Ensure that the `last_update.txt` file persists between container restarts by mounting a volume.
+Ensure that important data files persist between container restarts by mounting a volume.

+- `last_update.txt` stores the date of the last deck update.
+- `active_polls.json` keeps track of polls that are currently running.

-- The file is stored at `./app/data/last_update.txt` inside the container.
-- Use Docker volumes to persist the data across container restarts.
+These files are stored inside `./app/data/` in the container.
+Use Docker volumes to persist them across restarts.

 ### 5. Managing Containers